Give the gift of better outcomes! Your support helps people get the cancer screenings they need.

 • A high-risk HPV test with a Pap test (co-testing) every 5 years.

-If you’re age 65 or older, talk with your health care provider about whether you still need to be screened.
+If you’re older than 65, talk with your health care provider about whether you still need to be screened.

 Increased risk: Additional or more frequent testing